If you haven’t already, check out part 1 of our 3-part series ‘Video Jargon for Dummies’, where we cover the terminology of framing shots.

-This is an extreme high angled shot.
+This is an extreme high-angled shot.
 The camera is directly over the scene looking down, like a bird in the sky.
 This is an unnatural angle that the human eye does not experience on an average day.
 It is sometimes used to make people or things look insignificant.
-A bird’s eye view works well in establish the scene in the video’s opening.
+A bird’s eye view works well in establishing the scene in the video’s opening.

 A low angle simply means that the camera is lower than the subject and pointed up towards the subject.
-Low angled shots can increase heights and create an intimidating or foreboding look.
-It gives the opposite effect to a high angled shot - it can make the subject seem dominant and aggressive.
-The viewer can seem powerless and insecure within the action of the scene.
+Low-angled shots can increase heights and create an intimidating or foreboding look.
+It gives the opposite effect to a high-angled shot – it can make the subject seem dominant and aggressive.
+The viewer can seem powerless and insecure during the action of the scene.

 The shot below is a very slight low angle.
 It is not so extreme that it gives the speaker an intimidating look.
 Instead, it suggests importance.
 The camera is at the angle of the audience who are looking up at him, listening to his speech.

-This an extreme low angled shot.
+This is an extreme low-angled shot.
 The camera is pointed straight up.
 This shot works well if you want to capture someone’s face while they are looking down.

-This has various different names, but they all simply mean that the camera is tilted.
+This has various names, but they all simply mean that the camera is tilted.
 A tilted angle can suggest imbalance, transition and instability.
-This angle is often combined with point of view shots.
+This angle is often combined with point-of-view shots.
 The camera is often handheld or secured in a Steadicam device for these angled shots.

 This camera is pointed directly at the front of the figure in the shot.
 This is commonly used as the primary angle for talking head corporate videos.
 As mentioned above, it engages the viewer with the subject.